-Eligibility for Medicaid sponsored Intermediate Care Facility-Individuals with Intellectual Disability (ICF/IID) in South Carolina consists of meeting the following criteria:
+Eligibility for Medicaid sponsored Intermediate Care Facility /Individuals with Intellectual Disabilities (ICF/IID) in South Carolina consists of meeting the following criteria:

-1. The person has a confirmed diagnosis of intellectual disability, OR related disability as defined by 42 CFR 435.1009 (as amended by 42 CFR 435.1010), and South Carolina Code Section 44-20-30.
+1. The person has a confirmed diagnosis of intellectual disability, OR a related disability as defined by 42 CFR § 435.1010 and S.C.
+Code Ann. § Section 44-20-30.

-"Intellectual Disability" means significantly sub-average general intellectual functioning existing concurrently with deficits in adaptive behavior and manifested during the developmental period.
+"Intellectual Disability" means significantly sub-average general intellectual functioning existing concurrently with deficits in adaptive behavior and manifested during the developmental period, which is defined as prior to the age of 22.

-"Related disability" is a severe, chronic condition found to be closely related to mental retardation and must meet the four following conditions:
+"Related disability" is a severe, chronic condition found to be closely related to intellectual disability and must meet the four following conditions:

-- -It is attributable to cerebral palsy, epilepsy, autism or any other condition other than mental illness found to be closely related to mental retardation because this condition results in impairment similar to that of persons with mental retardation and requires treatment or services similar to those required for these persons. - -It is manifested before 22 years of age. - -It is likely to continue indefinitely. - -It results in substantial functional limitations in three or more of the following areas of major life activity: self-care, understanding and use of language, learning, mobility, self-direction and capacity for independent living.
+• It is attributable to cerebral palsy, epilepsy, spectrum disorder or any other condition other than mental illness found to be closely related to intellectual disability because this condition results in impairment similar to that of persons with intellectual disabilities and requires treatment or services similar to those required for these persons.

+• It is manifested before 22 years of age.

+• It is likely to continue indefinitely.

+• It results in substantial functional limitations in 3 or more of the following areas of major life activities: self-care, understanding and use of language, learning, mobility, self-direction and capacity for independent living.